ClausFT/SudokuSolver/README.md

 # Sudoku Solver

-Simple C# implementation of a sudoku solver using candidate checking and backtracking (depth-first search) to solve sudokus.
+C# implementation of a sudoku solver using candidate checking and backtracking (depth-first search) strategies to solve sudokus.

-Set the
+Set the "ManualInput" attribute in Program.cs to control whether to input a sudoku manually or to solve one of the predefined sudokus.
 ```
-ManualInput
+private const bool ManualInput = true; //false
 ```